sprout2000/electron-search-devtools/README.md

 const { searchDevtools } = require('electron-search-devtools');

 app.whenReady().then(() => {
+  // Create the browser window
   const win = new BrowserWindow();
-  win.loadFile('index.html');
+  // and load the index.html of the app. win.loadFile('index.html');

   // 'REACT', 'REDUX', 'VUE', 'VUE3', 'ANGULAR' or 'JQUERY'